-Local SEO for therapists: get found in your city
+Local SEO for therapists: show up in Google Maps when someone in your city is ready to book.

 Quick Answer